cyrialize/cyrialize/index.md

 My name is Jonathan Cyr, but please call me Jonny.
 I’m a programmer.

-Online I'm known as __Cyrialize__, it's a combination of my lastname and [serialization](https://en.wikipedia.org/wiki/Serialization).
+Online I'm known as __Cyrialize__, it's a combination of my last name and [serialization](https://en.wikipedia.org/wiki/Serialization).

 My last name is pronounced as SEER/SEAR (whichever, take your pick) and I thought it sounded cool when combined.